jerbaroo/flask-access/README.md

 `app.config[flask_access.CURRENT_USER]` that returns
 the current user.
 If the user has no account simply return `None`.

-If you are also using Flask-Login you can simply do:
+If you are also using Flask-Login you can simply :clap:

 ``` Python
 app.config[flask_access.CURRENT_USER] = flask_login.current_user